Shadow in each Archetype

 Upon his death, Genghis Khan’s last words spoke of the same idea.
 He said “I have conquered for you a large empire, but my life was too short to take the whole world.
 That I leave to you.”
 (Genghis Khan, The Secret History of Mongols)

 The Sage’s Shadow

-The fifth archetype that we will discuss is the wisest of them all – the sage.
+The final archetype that we will discuss is the wisest of them all – the sage.